|

 Freshwater Website: Groundwater (The hydrologic cycle)

 Groundwater: Subterranean water is held in cracks and pore spaces.
-Depending on the geology, the groundwater can flow to support streams.
-It can also be tapped by wells.
-Some groundwater is ...
+Depending on the geology ...

 www.ec.gc.ca